devon104/inventory-pi/instructions/section-02.md

 ## Conclusion

 We continued using git to make incremental changes to our program to ensure we have a recovery route if necessary.
 We added properties, getters and setters to the models and tested them as proof of implementation.
-Finally we created services for the models to help manage and centralize code.
+Finally we created service for the models to help manage and centralize code.